-At King Athelstan we love maths and see it as an essential life skill.
-We are committed to ensuring that children have a positive and meaningful experience of mathematics throughout the school.
-Concrete resources/manipulatives will be used in lessons and be readily available throughout lessons to support understanding for children of all abilities and all ages.
+At King Athelstan, we love maths and recognise it as an essential life skill.
+We are committed to ensuring that every child has a positive, meaningful and successful experience of mathematics throughout their time at our school.

 Click here for our maths skills progression